Lindsay Urwin

 Lindsay Goodall Urwin OGS (born 13 March 1956) is an Australian Anglican bishop.
 Urwin was the area Bishop of Horsham in the Diocese of Chichester, in southern England, from 1993 to 2009, and was also the principal organiser of the annual Caister Conference.
 He was the administrator of the Anglican Shrine of Our Lady of Walsingham from 2009 to 2015.
-On 12 April 2015, his appointment was announced as vicar of Christ Church Brunswick in the Anglican Diocese of Melbourne, Australia.
-He was inducted on 15 September 2015.
+On 12 April 2015, his appointment was announced as vicar of Christ Church Brunswick in the Anglican Diocese of Melbourne, Australia; he was inducted on 15 September 2015.
+He retired in 2023, and returned to the United Kingdom and the Church of England.

 Early life and family

 Urwin was born in Australia and attended Camberwell Grammar School in Melbourne.

 His sister is Kate Prowd, who is also a bishop in the Diocese of Melbourne; they are believed to be the only brother-sister bishops in the Anglican Communion.

 His brother is Michael Urwin, who was headmaster of Brighton Grammar School, an Headmasters' and Headmistresses' Conference independent school, from 1996 to 2013, and has been the registrar of the Diocese of Melbourne since 2019.

 Urwin began theological study at the Trinity College Theological School, Melbourne, in 1974 and was an ordination candidate for the Diocese of Melbourne.
 In 1976, Urwin moved to England where, following a short period living and working in London, he resumed studies in theology at Ripon College Cuddesdon.